 9. Earnings before interest, tax, depreciation and amortization (EBITDA)

 EBITDA is a measure of a spa or salon’s operational effectiveness.
 It is a way to evaluate a company’s without having to factor in financing decisions, accounting decisions or tax environments.
 Although difficult to say or even fully comprehend for gym owners who have come up through the health and fitness operations side, it is a key indicator.

 To calculate the adjustments needed for EBITDA, please see this article from Quickbooks.

 EBITDA shows how good your business is at generating cash thus your business is valued as multiples of this metric.

 While you encourage your clients to balance mind and body, at the same time, you want to make sure your KPIs are balanced.
+Look at our post on how to use KPIs in Franchising.
 With FranchiseBlast’s Scorecards, you can track all of your metrics in one place, and modify metrics on the fly.
 Learn more here…